 Ingredients

-• 4 cups (35 oz.; 998g) high-quality full-fat vanilla bean yogurtย (We love Noosa vanilla bean yogurt best) Note 1
+• 4 cups vanilla bean yogurt 35 ounces, I love Noosa vanilla bean yogurt best, see note 1

 Instructions

-• BLEND: In a large blender jar (or in batches), add in all the ingredients (excluding the optional toppings) in the order they're listed.
+• In a large blender (or in batches), add all the ingredients (excluding optional toppings) in the order they’re listed.
 Blend until completely combined and smooth.

-• ICE CREAM MAKER: Pour the mixture into a prepared ice cream maker and follow manufacturer directions to chill the yogurt to desired consistency.
+• Pour the mixture into a prepared ice cream maker and follow manufacturer directions to chill the yogurt to desired consistency.
 Plan on about 30 minutes to an hour to get a good fro-yo consistency.

-• ENJOY: Once frozen, transfer the mixture into a resealable container and freeze until hard-- about 4-6 hours, or eat right out of the ice cream maker (this is our favorite way to enjoy it; this soft consistency is our favorite!)
+• Once frozen, transfer the mixture into a resealable container and freeze until hard—about 4–6 hours, or eat right out of the ice cream maker (I love the soft consistency!)
 Top with any desired toppings and enjoy!

 Recipe Notes

-Note 1: ย If not using this brand of yogurt, you may want to add more sweetener.
+Note 1: If not using this brand of yogurt, you may want to add more sweetener.
 This yogurt is very flavorful and fairly sweet.
-I recommend using a full-fat yogurt you think tastes great straight from the container; otherwise, you likely won't end up loving this frozen yogurt recipe.
+I recommend using a full-fat yogurt you think tastes great straight from the container; otherwise, you likely won’t love this frozen yogurt.

 Nutrition